vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 There is a difference between saying that, e.g., that "the sky is blue" and saying "the sky is *always* blue", or "the sky *must* be blue", or "the sky *should* be blue".

-Words like always/must/should and their counterparts sometimes/could/may are called *modal operators*.
+Words like always/must/should and their counterparts sometimes/could/may are called **modal operators**.
 Like with the words 'all' and 'some', quantificational approaches to modality dominate logical thoery in the West.
-And, Naiyyāyikas, again, expresses these sorts of concepts through negation.
+And, Naiyyāyikas, again, expresses these sorts of concepts through unclarified negative types.

 The bulk of Navya interest in modality is focused on tense-modality; i.e. 'sometimes' and 'always'.
 Working with negative counterparts, they define two types:  `प्रागभावः` [prāgabhāvaḥ] and `पराभावः` [parābhāvaḥ] roughly corresponding to the concepts "not yet" and "no longer".
 These Sanskrit terms are often translated as "prior absence" and "posterior absence".